 So in other words your HDHP health insurance plan is generally less expensive than traditional health coverage because of the higher out of pocket costs, allowing you to take the difference in costs, and put that money into your HSA pre-tax.

 High Deductible Health Plans have an annual deductible minimum (amount you must pay before insurance kicks in), and a maximum out of pocket that is set by the IRS.
-For the calendar years of 2010 and 2011, those deductibles and out of pocket maximums are as follows:
+Those deductibles and out of pocket maximums are as follows:

-So in other words, in order to have insurance coverage kick in, an individual must pay at least a minimum of the first $1,200 in costs, or for a family – $2,400.
-After that there will be co-insurance up to the maximums listed.
+So in other words, in order to have insurance coverage kick in, an individual must pay at least a minimum of the first $1,400 in costs, or for a family – $2,800.
+After that, there will be co-insurance up to the maximums listed.

 How Much Can I Contribute To My HSA?

 HSAs are similar to FSAs in that they have limits as to how much you or your employer can contribute in a calendar year.
-For the 2010 and 2011 tax yar the annual contribution limits are:
+For the 2021 tax year the annual contribution limits are:

 Withdrawals From Your Health Savings Account